thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

     return true
 }
 ```
-This prioritizes `tableViewIndex` over `string`.
+This implementation prioritizes `tableViewIndex` over `string`.
 As it's set up now, if you drag within the right table view, there will be values for `tableViewIndex` and `string`.
 Because the values for `tableViewIndex` are row numbers, it uses those to rearrange the array instead of just inserting at a new index.

 > Note: `NSArray.move(with:to:)` and `NSPasteboardItem.integer(forType:)` are implemented in extensions, so check for those before you copy/paste and wonder why it doesn't work.